AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/satellite-accounts/configure-sat-acct-in-wp.md

 product-area: documents;system-administration;setup
 navigation-topic: satellite-accounts
 title: Configure a satellite account in Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: Satellite accounts are paid accounts that you configure and manage from within your own Workfront Proof account.
+For more information, see "Satellite accounts in Workfront Proof.
 ---

-# Configure a satellite account in *Workfront Proof*
+# Configure a satellite account in `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-Satellite accounts are paid accounts that&nbsp;you configure and manage from within your own *Workfront Proof* account.
+Satellite accounts are paid accounts that you configure and manage from within your own `Workfront Proof` account.
 For more information, see " [Satellite accounts in Workfront Proof](../../../workfront-proof/wp-acct-admin/satellite-accounts/sat-accts-in-wp.md).

 Any Billing Administrator can create a Satellite account.
 For information about Billing Administrators, see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md).